 24. 1946-1964 Born People Prefer Email to Interact with Business Brands

-40% of the American population are people born between 1946-1964 or known as baby boomers.
-95% of them depend upon emails.
+Email marketing statistics show that 40% of the American population are born between 1946-1964 or known as baby boomers, and 95% depend upon emails.

 Researches show that they spend more money on online shopping than other generations.
 The most exciting part is that Baby boomers like to read long content emails compared to short and fast new generation trends.
 This situation opens up a door of opportunities for B2C email marketing.